KlickyMao/emqx-enterprise-docs-en/install.rst

 | `NGINX`_       | PLUS Edition     | https://www.nginx.com/solutions/load-balancing/      |
 +----------------+-----------------+------------------------------------------------------+

-We recommend AWS with LB for public cloud and HAProxy as LB for private cloud deployment.
+Recommend AWS with LB for a public cloud deployment, and HAProxy for a private cloud deployment.

 --------------
 EMQ X Cluster